 So that's where we'll start with this recipe.
 Add the drained and rinsed white beans to a medium bowl.
 Use a fork or potato masher to smash the white beans until about 50% are broken down.
-I recommend leaving some beans intact or else you'll just end up with a white bean dip.
+I recommend leaving some beans intact or else you'll just end up with something similar to this rosemary white bean dip.

 Stir in the sauce ingredients: tahini, lemon juice, Dijon mustard, salt, and pepper.